aidenybai/million/.github/CONTRIBUTING.md

  git clone https://github.com/<your-username>/million.git
 ```

-or if use the github cli
+or if use the Github CLI

 ```bash
 gh repo clone <your-username>/million